U10 Race (Age 8 to 9)

 - You can register for all of your races at the same time

-- Race registration for all mountains closes at 12pm the Thursday before the race
+- Deadline for race registration for all mountains may vary but usually closes the Wednesday before the race

 - Arrive early and encourage all of your athletes to arrive early